Skip to Main Content

 Tip

-If you add the headings and learning outcomes that you are assessing into the description field and set the number of rows and columns to match the number of learning outcomes and regenerate the rubric, the auto-generated rubric will be aligned to your leaning outcomes.
+If you add the headings and learning outcomes that you are assessing into the description field and set the number of rows and columns to match the number of learning outcomes, the auto-generated rubric will be more closely aligned to your leaning outcomes.
+For example, if you added the following to the description field, the auto-generated rubric would use the supplied headings and learning outcomes when creating the rubric:

 Headings: Distinction, Merit, Commended, Pass, Fail.